 Top tax deduction tips for tradies:

-Usually, travelling between home and the workplace in a personal vehicle is considered a private cost.
+Travelling between home and the workplace in a personal vehicle is typically a private cost.

 However, for a tradesperson, the rules are slightly different.

-You can claim the cost of travel if you carry bulky tools and equipment to and from work (because they cannot be left at the worksite due to a lack of secure storage).
-To claim these travel costs, it must be a requirement to take the equipment home rather than it being a personal choice or out of convenience.
+You can claim the cost of travel if you carry bulky tools and equipment to and from work.
+Especially if you cannot leave the equipment on a worksite due to a lack of secure storage.
+To claim these travel costs, it must be a requirement to take the equipment home.
+Rather than it being a personal choice or out of convenience.

 Parking fees at work sites are claimable expense, as well as travel costs between all other work sites.